Nevins St (2/3/4/5)

 About the artist

-Anton van Dalen is a Dutch Postwar & Contemporary painter who was born in 1927.
-He has lived in the East Village since 1972.
-Van Dalen's work is graphic and reportorial.
-His work was featured in numerous exhibitions at key galleries and museums, including The Drawing Center and the PPOW Gallery.
+Anton van Dalen (1938-2024) was a Dutch Postwar & Contemporary painter who lived in the East Village from 1972 until his passing.
+Graphic and reportorial, his work was featured in numerous exhibitions at key galleries and museums, including The Drawing Center and the PPOW Gallery.
 Anton van Dalen has been featured in articles for the Observer, the Interview Magazine and the New York Times.